-Nothing says family adventure like a road trip with the kids.
+Nothing says family adventure like a road trip with the kids in your new 2021 Ford Explorer.
 While you’re at it, why not make a stop at one of the best museums in America that are also tops in the family-friendly department?

 There’s no shortage of amazing museums to visit here in Michigan, but there’s even more to be discovered throughout the United States.
 Our museum experts – Sue Troia, manager of gallery teaching at the Detroit Institute of Arts and Chris Hemler, former manager of education and learning programs at The Henry Ford – have shared some of the must-see attractions for kids at local museums here.

 But what if you’re looking to take a longer-distance trip soon and want to spend some time visiting a new museum?

 Consider a stop at one of these museums when you’re planning your next out-of-state adventure with your family.
 Have another museum you think is great?
 Add it in the comments section below!

 - Address: 3000 N. Meridian St., Indianapolis, Indiana

 - Phone: 317-334-4000

 Five floors of hands-on activities, a planetarium, NASA exhibits, a giant glass-blowing exhibit and more.
 “The sheer scale of it is incredible,” Hemler, the former manager of education and learning programs at The Henry Ford, told us last year.
 “It’s a really, really cool museum for kids and for families.”

 - Address: 2400 Third Ave.
 South, Minneapolis, Minnesota

 This museum offers great family programming, says Troia, manager of gallery teaching at the Detroit Institute of Arts www.dia.org.
 Admission is free and it even features a Family Center where parents can drop in with their kids to read books, play or just let out some energy.